-Bachelor's Degree candidates who qualify will wear gold honor cords during Commencement, and those graduating with honors will be announced at the December Commencement Ceremony.
-Honors are determined by a student's cumulative grade point average at the completion of the Fall 2016 semester.
-This means all official transcripts for other schools or colleges must be received in the Office of the University Registrar by 4:00 pm on Friday, December 2 to be considered for honors eligibility.
-Honors announced at the ceremony are conditional upon completion of all requirements in accordance with University policies.
+Bachelor degree candidates who qualify according to the listing below will receive gold honor cords.
+Honors are determined by a student's cumulative grade point average at the completion of the previous semester.
+In order for you to be eligible to graduate with honors, all official transcripts from other schools or colleges must be received in the Office of the University Registrar by September 21, 2018 as long as all course work was completed by August 31, 2018.
+Honors are announced at the ceremony, but are conditional upon completion of all requirements in accordance with University policies.

-Distribution of Honor Cords will take place upon arrival at the Arena at 5:30 pm on December 15, 2016.
-Honor cords are yours to keep.
+Distribution of Honor Cords will take place as part of the check-in process on Commencement day.
+Honor cords are given to qualifying graduates free of charge.

 Honors are awarded according to the following grade point average:

 Graduates can check here to see if they qualified for honors.

 -Traditional students contact Lorene Armstrong in the Office of the University Registrar at 951.343.4461.

 Distribution of cords will take place at Grad Finale.
 Membership is based on academic achievement and outstanding character traits.
 Juniors and Seniors whose overall grade point average places them in the upper ten percent of their class are eligible for consideration.
 For more information regarding Alpha Chi membership, contact Dr. Jeff Barnes, Dean of Academic Services at 951.552.8639.

 - Alpha Kappa Delta (Teal Cord)